Philippine ten-peso note: Ang Bagong Lipunan series (1973–1996)

-New Design series (1985–2001)
+New Design series (1985–2018)

 In 1985, the bill was completely redesigned but the portrait of Mabini remained the same.
 New elements regarding Mabini's career were shown on the right side, namely, his “El Verdadero Decalogo" ("The True Dialogue") which served as the introduction to the Malolos Constitution as a quill and an inkwell.
 The banknote was designed by Rafael Asuncion.

 After the creation of the "Bangko Sentral ng Pilipinas" in 1993, its new logo was incorporated on all the New Design series bills.

+Starting with the red "EP" to black prefix "MS" from 1995 to May 1997, the titles of signatories were moved further to the right, and the style of Gabriel Singson's signature was changed.

 In 1997, the portrait of Andres Bonifacio was added beside Mabini, and elements from the Katipunan movement were added on the right side of the bill; one of the Katipunan flags and the Kartilya ng Katipunan.
 The design of the reverse was also changed.
 The scene from the Blood Compact of Katipuneros, previously featured in the Pilipino and Ang Bagong Lipunan series ₱5 bill was added on the right side of the Barasoain Church.
 The year of printing was added at the bottom of the denomination value located at the upper left corner of the obverse.
-However, the watermark area still only features Apolinario Mabini and the embedded security thread was on the right side of the signature of BSP governor from the original 1985 version of the banknote until 1998 thus the notes with Andres Bonifacio from 1997 to 1998 uses the paper that would supposedly print the version with only Apolinario Mabini.
+However, the watermark area still only features Apolinario Mabini and the embedded security thread was on the right side of the signature of BSP governor until 1998 thus the notes with Andres Bonifacio from 1997 to 1998 uses the paper that would supposedly print the original 1985 version of the banknote with only Apolinario Mabini.

 In 1998, Andres Bonifacio was added on the watermark area of the banknote and the embedded security thread was aligned beside the portrait.

 In 1999, the names of the signatories on the bills were added starting with banknotes featuring the signature of President Joseph Estrada.

-In 2001, the printing of this banknote was stopped after the Bangko Sentral ng Pilipinas released the new ₱10 coin denomination in 2000.
+In July 2001, the printing of this banknote was stopped after the Bangko Sentral ng Pilipinas released the new ₱10 coin denomination in 2000, with the notes using the letters "FM" and with the signatures of President Gloria Macapagal-Arroyo and BSP Governor Rafael B. Buenaventura being the last prefix used and batch of banknotes printed during its production (with the last batch comes in a folder).

+However, existing banknotes, along with 5 peso banknotes, continued to be seen commonly in circulation from 2001 to 2004, and from 2004 until the demonetization of main banknotes under the New Design Series on January 3, 2018, it still had a liability of the BSP (with January 2018 submission of old banknotes are only for those who secure a receipt showing that they went to the central bank before the December 29, 2017 final deadline of submission due to not being able to accommodate several individuals who tried to exchange their notes because of the unexpected number of people who arrived) although now rarely circulated.